Get my No-Sew Moonlight ornament pattern FREE.

 paint the jar lid

-…and after impatiently waiting for the paint to dry, I glued in my card circle, and then I put the grommet in the hole I’d made.
+…and after impatiently waiting for the paint to dry, I glued in my card circle, and then I put the eyelet in the hole I’d made.
 I couldn’t get it to lay perfectly flush, but it was good enough to cover the jagged edge and it made the hole look much nicer.

 add grommet to jar lid